-Kauswagan’s From Arms to Farms Programme, The Philippines
+Kauswagan’s From Arms to Farms Programme

 To achieve peace and stability, Kauswagan is addressing the root causes of conflict: food insecurity, poverty, hunger and inequalities.
 Kauswagan’s From Arms to Farms Programme turned the city from a territory disrupted by decades of war into a platform for sustainable agricultural development.
 Based on a broad participation of different actors, led by the Local Government Units and other support groups, the programme proved very successful by helping over 600 former combatants to reintegrate into society through farming and by decreasing the rate of poverty in the area to 40 per cent in 2016.
 The Arms to Farms programme shows that agroecology can be a powerful tool for radical and beneficial changes.
 With its remarkable achievements and respect of the Future-Just Lawmaking Principles and Elements of Agroecology, Kauswagan’s programme was recognized with an Honourable Mention of the Future Policy Award 2018, awarded by the World Future Council in partnership with FAO and IFOAM – Organics International.